chrultrabook/docs/docs/installing-macos.md

 1. Grab the sample SSDTs from here: (todo)

+  {: .note }
-  >**Note**: These devices disable unsupported devices in macOS, such as speakers.
+   These devices disable unsupported devices in macOS, such as speakers.
 Disabling unsupported devices in macOS saves battery life and increases stability.

+  {: .warning }
-  >**Warning**: If you dualboot, you might run into issues.
+   If you dualboot, you might run into issues.
 A OSI_ check is not present in these SSDTs.

 (todo)